 They won't be everyone's cup of tea as they look 'homemade' but they are a simpler solution than cutting holes in walls to install heat ducting!

-Here are a few ideas for places to try putting a fan - remember we are simply trying to encourage the natural convection not force air where it doesn't 'want' to go.
+Here area few ideas for places to try putting a fan - remember we are simply trying to encourage the natural convection not force air where it doesn't 'want' to go.

 The Eco-Fan is another new piece of technology that has recently hit the market.
 These come in various styles but rely on the same technology for the power supply.
-The fan sits on the hot surface where alternating metalic strips generate a voltage and some current.
-This is enough to power the fan unit, which is optimised for transfering a large volume of air.
+The fan sits on the hot surface where alternating metallic strips generate a voltage and some current.
+This is enough to power the fan unit, which is optimised for transferring a large volume of air.
+These are relatively expensive at present. |